ocmod-space/ocmod-admin-filter/README.md

 # Admin Filter

 ## Description
-**Admin Filter** extension allows to filter and sort the product list by many parameters - by categories, manufacturers, SKU, date added..
+**Admin Filter** extension allows to filter and sort the product list by additional parameters.
 [Read more...](./module/README.md)

 ## Links/